Suzie is a Postdoctoral Research Associate in the Scottish Centre for Crime and Justice Research at the University of Glasgow.

 While finishing her MA, she was persuaded to research a PhD looking at the relationships between archaeologists and metal-detector users in England and Wales, which she completed in 2009 after studying part time and working in various heritage organisations and for Newcastle University.
 She has worked at a number of heritage sites and museums in England, including the Galleries of Justice in Nottingham, Creswell Crags in Derbyshire and Bede’s World in South Tyneside.

-She also continues to maintain an interest in community archaeology and, more broadly, the role of the voluntary sector in archaeological heritage research and activities.
+She continues to maintain an interest in community archaeology and, more broadly, the role of the voluntary sector in archaeological heritage research and activities.
 She is one of the founding editors of the Journal of Community Archaeology and Heritage.

 Suzie is the lead researcher on Baltic connections: an investigation into the trafficking of cultural property through North Eastern Europe.